furti/ng-dashboard/README.md

 A Array of objects that describe the widgets to show.
 If empty nothing is shown.

 ###widget-data Object
 The widget-data Object describes the widget type and its appearance.
+Each widget defines the following properties.
+Other properties are required for each individual widget type.

 ***name*** ```required```